terraform-ibm-modules/terraform-ibm-watsonx-saas-da/reference-architectures/watsonx-saas-da.md

  -->

-The Watsonx AI SaaS deployable architecture is designed to automate the deployment and configuration of the IBM watsonx platform in an IBM Cloud account.
-The IBM watsonx platform is made of several services working together to offer AI capabilities to end users, who can explore them using [IBM watsonx projects](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html?context=wx&audience=wdp).
-On that purpose, the automation also configures a *starter project* for an existing IBM Cloud user.
+The Watsonx AI SaaS deployable architecture is designed to automate the deployment and configuration of the {{site.data.keyword.IBM_notm}} watsonx platform in an {{site.data.keyword.Bluemix_notm}} account.
+The {{site.data.keyword.IBM_notm}} watsonx platform is made of several services working together to offer AI capabilities to end users who can explore them using [{{site.data.keyword.IBM_notm}} watsonx projects](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html?context=wx&audience=wdp).
+The automation also configures a starter project for an existing {{site.data.keyword.Bluemix_notm}} user.

 A typical use case would be setting up an IBM watsonx platform ready to use in one or more Enterprise accounts granting administrator access to an AI Researcher.